PycWB/pycwb/docs/source/tutorial_search.rst

    job_segments = create_job_segment_from_config(config)

 A catalog file will be created in the output folder.
 The catalog file is a json file containing all the events found in the search.
 The catalog file will be updated after each job segment is analyzed.
-A web viewer will also be created in the output folder.
-It is a web app that can be used to view the events in the output folder.
-The web viewer is created by copying the web_viewer folder in pycWB to the output folder.

 .. code-block:: python

     from pycwb.modules.catalog import create_catalog, add_events_to_catalog
-    from pycwb.modules.web_viewer.create import create_web_viewer

     # create catalog
     create_catalog(f"{config.outputDir}/catalog.json", config, job_segments)

-    # copy all files in web_viewer to output folder
-    create_web_viewer(config.outputDir)

 each job segment will be analyzed with :py:func:`pycwb.search.analyze_job_segment`.
 To avoid memory leak in c code, the function is called in a subprocess.